ArduPilot/ardupilot_wiki/common/source/docs/common-pozyx.rst

 .. image:: ../../../images/pozy-pixhawk-uno.png
     :target: ../_images/pozy-pixhawk-uno.png

-- connect one of the Pixhawk's telemetry connections to the UNO.
-Telem1 is shown above but Telem2 or Serial4/5 will work equally well.
+- connect one of the autopilot's telemetry connections to the UNO.
+Telem1 is shown above but any SERIAL port will work equally well.
-- Pixhawk's GND should be connecdted to one of the UNO's GND pins.
+- autopilot's UART port GND should be connected to one of the UNO's GND pins.
-- Pixhawk's TX should be connected to the UNO's pin 10.
+- autopilot's UART port TX should be connected to the UNO's pin 10.
-- Pixhawk's RX should be connected to the UNO's pin 11.
+- autopilot's UART port RX should be connected to the UNO's pin 11.
-- Pixhawk's VCC may be connected to the UNO's 5V connector to provide power to the Uno/Pozyx from the Pixhawk.
+- autopilot's UART port VCC may be connected to the UNO's 5V connector to provide power to the Uno/Pozyx from the autopilot.

 The Arduino IDE should be used to load `IndoorLoiter sketch <https://github.com/ArduPilot/ardupilot/blob/master/Tools/Pozyx/IndoorLoiter/IndoorLoiter.ino>`__ onto the Uno after first changing the anchor tags `found here <https://github.com/ArduPilot/ardupilot/blob/master/Tools/Pozyx/IndoorLoiter/IndoorLoiter.ino#L12>`__ to match the IDs of the tags in your setup.